We don’t store your searches permanently

 b.
 Third party integrations

-We use a 3rd party service called "HockeyApp" to collect and analyse crash reports of our app.
+We use a 3rd party service called "App Center" to collect and analyze crash reports of our app.

 - Technical information which is important for the analysis such as the name of the device, its manufacturer, model, operating system number, app number or SDK version and the device number (IMEI).

 App Center is offered under the Microsoft Azure Service Agreement and is operated by: Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA.
 Microsoft is certified under the “Privacy Shield” US-EU data protection agreement and undertakes to uphold the EU data protection provisions.
 For information on data protection at App Center, go to: https://privacy.microsoft.com/privacystatement

 We use several offerings of third-party providers to advertise our app on external websites and services.
 We have integrated third-party providers in our app which form a direct connection with the provider's server to report a succesfull conversion.
 In relation to the data of the advertising campaigns, we can determine how successful the individual advertising measures are.
 By doing so, we can achieve a fair calculation of advertising costs.
 The legal basis for this processing of your data is Art.
 6 Para.
 1 lit. f of the General Data Protection Regulation.